 High School Preparation

 It is recommended that high school students interested in studying marketing at the university level take mathematics courses at least through pre-calculus.
 High school electives in the social sciences, communication, and English also would be of benefit.
 Students who have satisfactorily completed Advanced Placement courses in Calculus, Economics, English, Communication, and Psychology or Sociology may directly apply for admission to the professional program.
-Please speak with a professional advisor for more information.
+Please speak with a professional advisor in the College of Business for more information.

 Plan of Study